Is L2 Really Safe? The Critical Security Differences Between L1 and L2

 L1–L2 Security Architecture and the Native Rollup Debate

-To understand why investors are rotating back into Ethereum L1, we first need to examine the security differences between L1 and L2, why L2 is perceived as relatively riskier, and how Vitalik’s Native Rollup vision fits into this debate.
+To really understand why investors are rotating back into Ethereum L1 in the middle of the L2 era, we need to look closely at the security differences between L1 and L2, why L2 is perceived as relatively riskier, and how Vitalik’s “Native Rollup” vision fits into this broader debate.
+This piece also builds naturally on earlier discussions about the macro significance of L2s and their business models.
+If you haven’t read them yet, the two articles below will give you much clearer context for today’s discussion.

 1) What it really means when we say “L1 secures L2”